processing/p5.js/contributor_docs/es/contributing_to_the_p5.js_reference.md

 It is not necessary to create a separate signature if the only difference between two signatures is the addition of an optional parameter.
 Limit the use of this feature if possible because it can create unnecessary noise in the reference.

 No es necesario crear una firma separada si la única diferencia entre dos firmas es la adición de un parámetro opcional.
-Limita el uso de esta función si es posible porque puede crear ruido innecesario en la referencia.
+Limita el uso de esta función en la medida de lo posible porque puede crear ruido innecesario en la referencia.

 ## Reference for p5.js variables